 At this point, you intuitively come to Amazon.
 However, it is not quite that simple.
 Even though Amazon is increasingly developing in this direction, it was not a marketplace model at the beginning.
 The difference lies in the offer structure.
 One-sided offers are considered e-commerce, two-sided variants are marketplaces.

 Ecosystems, also known as orchestrators, are the most complex versions of digital business models.
 The purpose of these models is to keep users in their own ecosystem as much as possible.
-Amazon, Apple and Google serve as business model examples.
+Amazon, Apple, and Google serve as business model examples.
 The principle is considered so complex because theoretically many services can be substituted within the ecosystem.
 The providers pursue the following strategy: They can identify the best possible up-selling potential from the user data.
 In addition, they limit functions so that they only function optimally within the ecosystem.

 As a digital business model example, Apple is right at the top.
 Just think of AirDrop.
 Great, isn’t it?
 Welcome to the vendor lock-in!

 This is a very classic rental business, but digital.
-The business model example for this is AirBnB, but also Sixt or others.
+The business model example for this is Airbnb, but also Sixt or others.
 In principle, it is only a matter of purchasing or renting products or services for a certain period of time.
 The costs are also only based on this period.

 The best digital business example is Tesla in this case.
 Tesla has managed to develop the experience in its products into a business model of its own.
-You can either use your Tesla “only” as a car, or you can take the whole package.
+You can either use your Tesla “only” like a car, or you can take the whole package.
 In this case, you simply add a digital service or function that creates a completely new experience.

 For a suitable digital business model example, we need one word here: Netflix.
 There is not much to explain here.
 For a monthly or annual fee, the customer receives a corresponding product until he cancels the subscription.